 "The city is so unbelievably beautiful.
 It's one of the greatest cities on the planet.
 My heart beats differently when I'm in Chicago.
 It slows down and I feel more at ease." - Jeremy Piven

 It would be very hard to provide a true picture of all that the city of Chicago has to offer in one page.
-Chicago is a world-class city known for its jazz and blues, sophisticated yet affordable restaurants, fantastic shopping, theater and improvisational comedy, professional sports, modern architecture, waterfront diversions, and, of course, Oprah.
-Venues such as Navy Pier, Millennium Park, the Chicago Loop, the Magnificent Mile, the Field Museum, and the major observation decks make Chicago a mecca for tourists; but locals know that the city is full of delights a tourist would barely have time even to read about.
-Publications around the world love to tell the story of Chicago: British literary mag Granta devoted an entire issue to Chicago stories (the only other city it has done that for is London), and Fast Company magazine named Chicago its 2008 U.S. City of the Year, labeling us "magnetic, dynamic and smart."
+Chicago is a world-class city known for its jazz and blues, sophisticated yet affordable restaurants, fantastic shopping, theater and improvisational comedy, professional sports, modern architecture, lakefront and river cruises, and beaches.
+Venues such as Navy Pier, Millennium Park, the Chicago Loop, the Magnificent Mile, the Field Museum, the Museum of Science and Industry, the Shedd Aquarium, and the major observation decks make Chicago a mecca for tourists.
+Locals, however, know that the city is full of everyday delights, too.
+Chicago is one of the best large cities for bicycling in the US, and you will see Chicagoans riding on their own bikes or on Divvy Bikes throughout the city.
+We (believe we) have the best hot dog in the country (no ketchup, please!), and with all due respect to New York, a pizza isn't serious if it's less than an inch thick.

 "I’d rather be a lamppost in Chicago than a millionaire in any other city." - William A. Hulbert

-When Chicago was incorporated in 1837, it adopted the motto "Urbs in Horto ("The City in the Garden") and lives up to that motto today in many ways.
+When Chicago was incorporated in 1837, it adopted the motto "Urbs in Horto" ("The City in the Garden") and lives up to that motto today in many ways.
 Few cities take more pride in their public spaces than Chicago.
-The Chicago Park District boasts 7400 acres of green space, 26 miles of shoreline, 520 parks, 75 acres of gardens, 800 ball fields, 250 field houses, 90 swimming pools, 10 Olympic-size skating rinks, 8 golf/mini-golf courses, a dozen major museums, a free public zoo, and much more.
+The Chicago Park District boasts 8,100 acres of green space, 26 miles of shoreline, 77 swimming pools, 23 swimming beaches, 10 major museums, a free public zoo, ice rinks, golf/mini-golf courses, batting cages, and much more.
 The entire Chicago lakefront is owned by the city, which means that you can go to beaches, theater performances, and festivals right on the waterfront and run, walk, bike, blade, and even rock climb along the shoreline.
 Among the events the Park District hosts are the Chicago Air and Water Show, the Grant Park Music Festival, Theater on the Lake, and the annual food festival, Taste of Chicago.
-In addition, 2004 saw the opening of Millennium Park, a downtown multimedia park that has a Frank Gehry designed bandshell, a skating rink that doubles as a sports bar in the summer, and the 160-ton "bean," a stainless steel, mirrored sculpture that is quickly becoming a Chicago landmark.
-(Download the Millennium Park audio tour here.)
-In concert with the beauty and usefulness of our park system, Mayor Daley is on a campaign to make Chicago America's Greenest City - the country's first municipal building with a rooftop garden was Chicago's City Hall and Chicago has one of the only five LEED Platinum Certified Buildings in the country.
-Other projects include rehabilitating wetlands areas inside the Chicago city limits, testing for rain-permeable alleys, and green fueling stations.
+In addition, Millennium Park, a downtown multimedia park that has a Frank Gehry-designed bandshell, a skating rink that doubles as a sports bar in the summer, and the 160-ton "bean," a stainless steel, mirrored sculpture that is a Chicago landmark.
+In concert with the beauty and usefulness of our park system, former Mayor Daley started—and Mayor Emmanuel is continuing—a campaign to make Chicago America's Greenest City.
+Chicago's City Hall was the country's first municipal building with a rooftop garden, and Illinois is on the top of the list of total square feet of LEED-certified space per resident — with Chicago housing a majority of these buildings.
+Other projects include rehabilitating wetlands areas inside the Chicago city limits, testing for rain-permeable alleys and green fueling stations.

 "Every player should be accorded the privilege of at least one season with the Chicago Cubs.
 That's baseball as it should be played - in God's own sunshine.
 And that's really living." - Alvin Dark

 In the minds of many, Chicago is first and foremost a sports town.
 Chicago loves its teams, and with good reason.
-Newly renovated Soldier Field, right on the lakefront, is home to the Bears.
-Chicago's .
-The United Center hosts the Blackhawks and the six-time NBA champion Bulls.
-For baseball, Chicago is unparalleled, hosting the White Sox at south side U.S Cellular Field (a short trip from the Law School) and the Chicago Cubs at beautiful Wrigley Field, right in the middle of the Northside's Lakeview neighborhood.
-Chicago's own Major League Soccer team, the Chicago Fire, play in nearby Bridgeview.
+Soldier Field, right on the lakefront, is home to the Bears.
+Chicago's United Center hosts the Blackhawks, which have three recent Stanley Cup wins in 2010, 2013 and 2015, and the Bulls, which won the NBA championship six times between 1991 and 1998 with two three-peats.
+For baseball, Chicago is unparalleled, hosting the White Sox at U.S Cellular Field (a short trip from the Law School) and the 2016 World Champion Chicago Cubs at beautiful Wrigley Field, right in the middle of the North Side's Lakeview neighborhood.
+Chicago's own Major League Soccer team, the Chicago Fire, plays in nearby Bridgeview.

 "Eventually, I think Chicago will be the most beautiful great city left in the world." - Frank Lloyd Wright